ricab/scope_guard/README.md

 the callback (see the [related precondition](#invocable-with-no-arguments)).
 I could not see a compelling need for them.
-When lambdas and binds are available, the scope guard is better off keeping a _single responsibility_ of guarding the scope and leaving the responsibility of closure to those other types.
+When lambdas and binds are available, the scope guard is better off keeping a _single responsibility_ of guarding the scope and leaving the complementary responsibility of closure to those other types.

 ### Conditional `noexcept`